KevinVanConant/StoryScrib/README.md

 **AI-Powered Writing Companion for Scrivener**

-StoryScrib is a desktop application that enhances your creative writing workflow by providing AI-powered text enhancement, expansion, and editing tools designed to work seamlessly alongside Scrivener.
+StoryScrib is a desktop application that enhances your creative writing workflow by providing AI-powered text enhancement, expansion, and editing tools while staying on track with your story, designed to work seamlessly alongside Scrivener.

 ## ✨ Features